monigenomi/pharmacogenomics_recommendations/README.md

 Some examples:
 - csv example: `./examples/recommendations.csv`
-- display in jupyter notebook: `./examples/recommendations_presentation.ipynb` here:
+- display in jupyter notebook: `./examples/recommendations_presentation.ipynb`

 ## Steps of the workflow

 ### 1. Aldy
-This step executes **Aldy** tool: https://aldy.readthedocs.io/en/latest/readme.html#.
+This step executes **Aldy** tool: https://aldy.readthedocs.io/en/latest/readme.html#, *© 2016-2022 Aldy Authors, Indiana University Bloomington.
+All rights reserved*

 Aldy calls genotypes of many pharmacogenes and reports them in star-allele nomenclature.
 Scientific csv reports from genotyping are converted to json, choosing first solution/result provided by Aldy for each specific gene.

 ### 2. OpenPGX
 This step creates gene/drug related recommendations for the person whose genome was inserted into the pipeline as BAM.
 Step executes **OpenPGx** software: https://github.com/monigenomi/openpgx (@monigenomi, @sheerun).